IulianTurn/undo-redo-for-WYSIWYG-editor/README.md

 # undo-redo-js
-Undo Redo buttons in JavaScript for online editors./n/r Undo Redo buttons in JavaScript for online editors.
+Undo Redo buttons in JavaScript for online editors.
+Undo Redo buttons in JavaScript for online editors.
 A new version of an old code snippet of mine.
-The starting point of the comeback./n/r
+The starting point of the comeback.

 Old version: http://www.javascriptbank.com/undo-redo-script.html/en/